VeyselBal/VeyselBal/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on backend development.
-- 🌱 I’m currently learning JavaSpring, Golang.
+- 🌱 I’m currently learning Java, JavaSpring, Golang and C#.

 - 🤔 I’m looking for help with internship and part time job.
 - 📫 How to reach me: veysel1574@gmail.com